bertkdowns/thesis/001_ph_formulation.md

 # Purpose

-There are tradeoffs between FTPx and FCPh, see https://github.com/waikato-ahuora-smart-energy-systems/Ahuora-Adaptive-Digital-Twin-Platform/issues/676
+There are tradeoffs between FTPx and FCPh, see [This internal github issue](https://github.com/waikato-ahuora-smart-energy-systems/Ahuora-Adaptive-Digital-Twin-Platform/issues/676)

 However, generally Pressure and Enthalpy is a better formulation of state, because they are continuous variables, and a lot smoother.